Space-time reduced basis methods for parametrized unsteady Stokes equations: Space--time reduced basis methods for parametrized unsteady incompressible Stokes equations

-where $\left(\widehat{\bm{A}}^{st}_7\right)^k \in \mathbb{R}^{n^{\lambda_k}_{st} \times n^u_{st}}$ is the $k$--th block of $\widehat{\bm{A}}^{st}_7$. \end{lmm} \begin{proof} The proof proceeds as the one of Lemma \ref{lmm: lemma 1}. \end{proof} Based on Lemmas \ref{lmm: lemma 1} -- \ref{lmm: lemma 2}, the following theorem concerning the well--posedness of the space--time--reduced problem holds. \begin{theorem} Let the velocity reduced basis in space be enriched with pressure supremizers $\mathcal{S}_h^p$ and Lagrange multipliers supremizers $\mathcal{S}_h^\lambda$, computed solving Eqs.\eqref{eq: supremizers pressure}--\eqref{eq: supremizers multipliers}, respectively.
+Based on Lemmas \ref{lmm: lemma 1} -- \ref{lmm: lemma 2}, the following theorem holds. \begin{theorem} Let the velocity reduced basis in space be enriched with pressure supremizers $\mathcal{S}_h^p$ and Lagrange multipliers supremizers $\mathcal{S}_h^\lambda$, computed by solving Eqs.\eqref{eq: supremizers pressure}--\eqref{eq: supremizers multipliers}, respectively.
 Assume that the space--reduced problem is well--posed upon the supremizers enrichment procedure.
-If the columns of the matrices $\bm{\Psi}^{u,p}$, $\bm{\Psi}^{u, \lambda_k}$ $\forall k \in \{1, \cdots, N_D\}$ are linearly independent, then the space--time--reduced problem arising from a Galerkin projection (Problem \ref{pb:compact_space_time_reduced_system} with $\bm{\mytilde{\Pi}} = \bm{\Pi}$) is well--posed. \end{theorem} \begin{proof} The proof trivially follows from Lemmas \ref{lmm: lemma 1} -- \ref{lmm: lemma 2}, leveraging the assumption on the well--posedness of the space--reduced problem upon the supremizers enrichment procedure in space. \end{proof}
+If the columns of the matrices $\bm{\Psi}^{u,p}$, $\bm{\Psi}^{u, \lambda_k}$ $\forall k \in \{1, \cdots, N_D\}$ are linearly independent, then the space--time--reduced problem arising from a Galerkin projection (i.e. Problem \ref{pb:compact_space_time_reduced_system} with $\mytilde{\bm{\Pi}} = \bm{\Pi}$) is well--posed. \end{theorem} \begin{proof} The proof trivially follows from Lemmas \ref{lmm: lemma 1} -- \ref{lmm: lemma 2}, leveraging the assumption on the well--posedness of the space--reduced problem upon the supremizers enrichment procedure in space. \end{proof}

-As the temporal reduced bases for velocity, pressure and Lagrange multipliers have been derived independently, we do not have any guarantee that the matrices $\bm{\Psi}^{u,p}$ and $\{\bm{\Psi}^{u, \lambda_k}\}_{k=1}^{N_D}$ are indeed full column rank.
-In order for the \emph{inf--sup} inequalities in Eqs.\eqref{eq: space--time inf--sup stability pressure}-\eqref{eq: space--time inf--sup stability lagrange multipliers} to be satisfied it is necessary to extend the supremizers enrichment procedure also to the temporal reduced basis of the velocity.
+Since the temporal reduced bases for velocity, pressure and Lagrange multipliers have been derived independently, we do not have any \emph{a priori} guarantee that the matrices $\bm{\Psi}^{u,p}$ and $\{\bm{\Psi}^{u, \lambda_k}\}_{k=1}^{N_D}$ are indeed full column rank.
+In order for the \emph{inf--sup} inequalities in Eqs.\eqref{eq: space--time inf--sup stability pressure}-\eqref{eq: space--time inf--sup stability lagrange multipliers} to be satisfied, it is necessary to enrich also the temporal reduced basis of the velocity.